roaga/blog/_posts/2021-6-16-Creative-Software-Kumu.md

 My team and I have used it to organize tons of research and insights while working on [Notitia](https://notitiaworks.com)

-Here's an example of tons of research on misinformation and attempted solutions: https://embed.kumu.io/d6a2158a5b61f8db29aa879e077981f1
+Here's an example of tons of research on misinformation and attempted solutions: [Notitia's original systems map](https://embed.kumu.io/d6a2158a5b61f8db29aa879e077981f1)

 We're currently using it to analyze our customer discovery interviews.